4 Minute Read

 Improving Warehouse Order Picking Using an SAP Mobile Inventory Solution

 A poorly-run warehouse suffers organizational and customer service problems.
 An SAP Mobile Inventory Solution can help distribution centers of all sizes improve processes, accuracy, and productivity, especially when it comes to warehouse order picking.
+By streamlining operations, these solutions reduce manual errors and enhance overall efficiency.

+What is Order Picking?
 Picking is selecting the right materials and quantities in a warehouse to complete a customer's order.
 Customers could be external clients buying finished products or internal customers, such as maintenance staff, ordering spare parts.

 An efficient picking operation depends on several components working effectively together: people, process, warehouse layout, equipment, data, and technology.
 Let’s take a quick look at each of these areas.